 Keys to Qualifying for a Mortgage

-But if your credit score is above 720 and you’ve got some decent credit history to back it up, you should have access to the lowest mortgage rates and a wide array of loan options.
+But if your credit score is above 740 and you’ve got some decent credit history to back it up, you should have access to the lowest mortgage rates and a wide array of loan options.

-Tip: Generally lenders want to see a minimum of 3 active credit tradelines with two-year history on each.
+Tip: Lenders want to see a minimum of 3 active credit tradelines with two-year history on each to assess your creditworthiness.

-As far as job history goes, it’s important to show the mortgage underwriter you’ve had a steady job, typically two years or longer.
+As far as job history goes, it’s important to show the mortgage underwriter you’ve had (and still have!) a steady job, typically for two years or longer.

 This essentially proves that you will continue to receive regular income to make those costly mortgage payments each month for the next 30 years.

-But if you were an art history student who has been working as a flight attendant for two months, mortgage lenders probably won’t feel comfortable lending to you.
+But if you were an art history student who has been working as a flight attendant for two months, mortgage lenders probably won’t feel comfortable lending to you just yet.
+Make sense?